ioBroker/ioBroker.knx/README.md

 For example a DPT5.001 is encoded as unsigned Integer with 8-Bit.
 This gives a single Value.
 The DPT3.007 (Control Dimming) is encoded as 1Bit(Boolean)+3Bit(unsigned Int).
 This results in f.e. in value like "0,5", where "0" means "decrease" and "5" means number of intervalls.

-## Known Problems
-- don't know for the moment, if it is working since KNX-Stack exchange with babtec and Gira KNX/LAN GW'....waiting for community response

 ## Wie werden die Datenpunkte generiert
 ### 1) Auslesen aller Kommunikationsobjektreferenzen (im folgenden KOR)